-Design, features and operation of SDB II air-launched bomb
+Design, features and operation of StormBreaker air-launched bomb

 The immediate attack mode allows engagement of close-in or pop-up opportunity targets and creates a predictable flight path.
 The laser-illuminated attack mode is meant for hit-the-spot precision.

-The SDB II is also fitted with control actuation system, thermal battery, pop-up air turbine alternator, and a wing deployment driver.
+The StormBreaker is also fitted with a control actuation system, thermal battery, pop-up air turbine alternator, and a wing deployment driver.
 The on-board mission computer is used to interconnect and control the sensors and navigation systems.